xuo-lynn/Final-Project-Set-Lynn/README.md

-# Video Game Store Inventory Management System
+# Store Inventory Management System
 This is an inventory management system developed for a video game store using REST and GraphQL APIs, agile techniques, and test-driven development approach.
 This system allows the end user to manage the inventory of video games, game consoles, and T-shirts.

 ## Back-End Structure